pedrocatre/external-link-tester/README.md

 ## Configuration

 Checkout extLinksTester.example.config.js for a configuration example.
-The properties you should defined in this file are:
+The properties you should define in this file are:

 * The path to the **outputFile**
-* And an array of **externalLinks** with the timeout value when after which the application considers the link is down.
+* And an array of **externalLinks** with the timeout value after which the application considers the link is down.

 Like so: